Many people give CBD to their dogs to help control seizures.

 Anecdotal feedback is highly encouraging.
 There are countless testimonials and endorsements from pet parents sharing how CBD has helped their furry friends overcome dog seizures, including cases where conventional medications haven’t helped.
 Regular use has been shown to decrease both the frequency and severity of seizures.

 Preliminary research is so highly promising that the American Kennel Club Canine Health Foundation is currently conducting research on CBD’s effectiveness at treating seizures in dogs through Colorado State University.
 The research found that 89 percent of dogs who received CBD in the clinical trial had a reduction in the frequency of seizures.

 Additionally, the National Institute of Health has published CBD research demonstrating strong reductions in epileptic seizures in rodents and shows CBD to be an effective therapeutic anti-convulsant.
 Research on using CBD for seizures from other species, including human patients, suggests that it’s likely CBD can exert anticonvulsant effects in dogs.

-To reduce the severity and frequency of seizures, give your pet CBD regularly.
+Give your pet CBD regularly to reduce the severity and frequency of seizures.
 Typically, relief will be best achieved by dosing twice a day.
 Dosage amounts can vary quite a bit from one situation to the next, so it may be necessary to experiment to find the right amount and how often to give.
 Keep in mind that you cannot overdose, and there is no toxicity associated with CBD.